-I’m a big believer in narrative structure in documentary.
+I’m a big believer in narrative structure in documentaries.
 I think documentary filmmakers can learn a lot from fictional work and I routinely look to other movies – both drama and documentaries – when looking for inspiration for the narrative structure of my films.

 You’ll find these elements in all great documentaries, and the more familiar you are with them, the better you’ll be able to draw them out of your own story, even if that story is based on complex real-life events.

 The biggest difference between a documentary and drama is that in a documentary, you don’t write the dialogue, but go out and shoot it as it happens.
-The ‘writing’ process in documentary often happens in the edit.
+The ‘writing’ process in a documentary often happens in the edit.

 Once you have completed your shoot, your rushes [the raw footage from the day’s shooting] become your raw material.
 This is where you return to your scene cards and whiteboard and measure them against dramatic criteria.
 This is where the sifting, eliminating and rearranging process begins.
 It’s here that you’ll need to work out the story development and find the right dramatic structure for your film.